Comcast/resourceprovider2/README.md

 javap
 ```

 Commands are available on your environment's PATH.
-The plugin uses this command to inspect the R.jar file's contents.
+The plugin uses these commands to inspect the R.jar file's contents.

   Provider Generation Configs and Defaults
   ======================